-Trump plans for Nevada rallies conflict with virus limits
+Trump still visiting Nevada despite virus limits on rallies

 White House press secretary Kayleigh McEnany said she was not aware of the issue with the venues, but said: “We believe that if people want to show up and express their political views, that’s their choice to do so.
 We hand out masks, we encourage individuals to wear those masks… At the end of the day, if you want to join a peaceful protest you can do so.
 And there’s no reason, just like the protests we’ve seen in the streets, you can’t show up and express your political view at a rally.”

 Laxalt, the former Nevada attorney general, said in his Wednesday tweet that both of the president’s campaign rally venues in Nevada were canceled.
-He called it “Outrageous” and “political retribution” from Democratic Gov. Steve Sisolak.
+He called it “Outrageous” and “political retribution” from Sisolak.

 Laxalt added “This isn’t over!”
 He did not respond to email and phone messages seeking additional details.